Effective Date: January 1, 2021

 Even if you opt out of cookies/ads personalization, you may still see ads based on factors such as your general location derived from your IP address, your browser type, and your search terms.
 You can also manage cookies for any online advertising service via the consumer choice tools created under self-regulation programs, such as the US-based aboutads.info choices page or the European Union (“EU”)-based Your Online Choices.

 Drift.
 DataGrail utilizes Drift for automated chatbot support and conversational marketing purposes.
-Drift may collect a User’s name, contract information, IP address and cookies when a User opts to provide such information for customer support purposes.
-Personal Data is processed in accordance with the Drift GDPR Policy.
+Draft may collect a User’s name, contract information, IP address and cookies when a User opts to provide such information for customer support purposes.
+Please see the Drift GDPR Policy for more information on their data collection and use practices.

-Amazon Web Servers.
-DataGrail hosts customer and services data through Amazon Web Services.
-Customers should click on the Amazon hyperlink for more information about their data collection and privacy policies.
+Hosting Services .
+DataGrail hosts customer and services data through Amazon Web Services and WPEngine .
+Customers should click on the hyperlinks for more information about their data collection and privacy policies.

 Google Analytics.
 DataGrail utilizes Google Analytics to access anonymised and/or pseudo anonymised data to help us understand how our Services are used.
 Google Analytics is a web analytics tool that helps us understand how users engage with our Platform, so that we can review and improve our Services.
 Google Analytics provides a report to us with website trends without identifying the Personal Data of individual users.
-Platform usage is tracked using Google Analytics in accordance with Google’s Data Privacy and Security Policy.
+Please see Google’s Data Privacy and Security Policy.
 However, if you decide to withdraw your consent to such data collection, you may opt-out by installing Google Analytics Opt-out Browser Add-on.

 Only persons age 18 or older are authorized to create a DataGrail account.
 We do not knowingly collect Personal Data from anyone under the age of 18.
-If a parent or guardian becomes aware that his or her child (a) under the age of 16 in applicable EU Member Countries, or (b) under the age of 13 in the U.S. and applicable EU Member Countries, has provided us with Personal Data without their consent, he or she should contact DataGrail at email@example.com.
-We will delete such Personal Data from our files within a commercially reasonable time, but no later than required under the applicable law relating the child’s country of residence.
+If a parent or guardian becomes aware that his or her minor child (as defined by the applicable privacy rules or regulations pertaining to the minor child) has provided us with Personal Data without their consent, he or she should contact DataGrail at email@example.com.
+We will delete such Personal Data from our files within a commercially reasonable time, but no later than required under the applicable law relating the child’s state and/or country of residence.

 For applicable EU Users, we will only collect and process Personal Data about you where we have lawful bases.
 Lawful bases include consent (where you have given consent), contract (where processing is necessary for the performance of a contract with you, and “legitimate interests.”
 Where we rely on your consent to process personal data, you have the right to withdraw or decline your consent at any time and where we rely on legitimate interests, you have the right to object.
 If you have any questions about the lawful bases upon which we collect and use your personal data, please contact us at email@example.com.